JamieCzuy/sharedanexperience.com/README.md

 The three parts are major.minor.patch
 Versioning is maintained by [bumpversion](https://pypi.python.org/pypi/bumpversion)

-Every new deployment should have a new version number (at least a pathc level change).
+Every new deployment should have a new version number (at least a patch level change).

 Use one of these commands to up the appropriate level:
 ```